-One of the ongoing challenges with meter readings is having service call meters come into the meter tables and override a contract billing meter reading that has been obtained, which then upsets the customer b/c they expect you to use the meter reading they reported not the latest.
-So the best practice is to have all service call meters come in as Not Valid for Billing...so that solves the customer reported vs. service call meters that overlap in the billing cycle.
+One of the ongoing challenges with meter readings is having service call meters come into the meter tables and override a contract billing meter reading that has been obtained, which then upsets the customer who expects you to use the meter reading they reported not the latest.
+So the best practice is to have all service call meters come in as Not Valid for Billing.
+That solves the customer reported vs. service call meters that overlap in the billing cycle.

 Setup of meter validation buffer

 The buffer is set under options and equipment.
 This is the amount of difference between the meter entered and the expected meter.
 This prevents extra-large meter readings from being entered by mistake.

 We suggest starting by setting your buffer at 60% and see if it catches true errors without too many unneeded warnings and increase if need be.

 What the Technician does in Remote Tech